 Swamp pop pioneer Tommy McLain had been loosely associated with Lil’ Band o’ Gold for years, occasionally showing up at its gigs to belt out his classics “Sweet Dreams” and “Before I Grow Too Old,” among others.
 In the late 2010s, however, Adcock began to produce what became a new McLain album.
-Titled I Ran Down Every Dream, it is slated for issue later this year on the renowned Decca label (an arrangement in itself a major achievement).
+(Titled I Ran Down Every Dream, it was issued in August 2022 by Yep Roc Records.)
 Around age 80 and having just spent several weeks in a Louisiana hospital (with a non-COVID illness), McLain found himself whisked off to London to perform live with Adcock.

-The album, meanwhile, was coming together and in spring 2022 it caught the attention of Rolling Stone.
+The album, meanwhile, came together and in spring 2022 the project — still in production and unreleased — caught the attention of Rolling Stone.
 “McLain takes another crack at the big time with I Ran Down Every Dream, his first pop album in decades,” observed the magazine. “[T]he title track, a duet and co-write with [Elvis] Costello, has just been released. . . .”
 McLain recalled to Rolling Stone, “I’ve had a great career, but I was doing a lot of casinos here in Louisiana and I got burned out. . . .
 I was doing ‘Sweet Dreams’ and ‘Matilda’ every night.
 I wanted to take swamp-pop a little further.”
 Of the title track, Rolling Stone noted, “A bit of swamp noir, it showcases McLain’s warm rasp and also features a vocal cameo by Costello.
 ‘With Tommy, you are going to hear a man singing from his soul, a beautiful man,’ Costello says.
-‘He’s one of the great unsung heroes of American vocalizing, and he still sounds as good as he did when he cut “Sweet Dreams” in 1966.’”(12) In advance of his album's release McLain, by then aged 82, appeared with Adcock at the 2022 New Orleans Jazz and Heritage Festival (as did, it's worth noting, swamp pop veterans Johnnie Allan and T.K.
+‘He’s one of the great unsung heroes of American vocalizing, and he still sounds as good as he did when he cut “Sweet Dreams” in 1966.’”(12) In advance of the album's release McLain, by then aged 82, appeared with Adcock at the 2022 New Orleans Jazz and Heritage Festival (as did, it's worth noting, swamp pop veterans Johnnie Allan and T.K.
 Hulin — average age, 81 — and younger swamp pop disciples Ryan Foret and Foret Tradition, and Yvette Landry and her band, the Jukes).

 |Bobby Page & The Riff Raffs, ca. 1959;|